-The median HOMA-IR of VD deficiency and non VD deficiency

-patients was 6,84 and 4,34, respectively; p=0,031.
+The median HOMA-IR of VD deficiency and non VD deficiency patients was 6,84 and 4,34, respectively; p=0,031.
 Our results are similar to those of Chao Wu Xiao and Elham Ehrampoush.

-4.2.2.2 Effects of vitamin D deficiency and 25(OH)D levels on some research factors in type 2 diabetes patients

-For overweight, obesity and dyslipidemia: vitamin D deficiency has also been shown to increase the risk of overweight, obesity and dyslipidemia.
-Our study shows that vitamin D deficiency is associated with an increased risk of overweight and obesity, abdominal obesity and high TC, and the increased level of 25(OH)D is also associated with an increased risk of overweigh and obesity, abdominal obesity, high blood TC and high blood TG in patients with type 2 diabetes.
+4.2.3.2 Effects of vitamin D deficiency and 25(OH)D levels on some research factors in type 2 diabetes patients an increased risk of overweight and obesity, abdominal obesity and high TC, and the increased level of 25(OH)D is also associated with an increased risk of overweigh and obesity, abdominal obesity, high blood TC and high blood TG in patients with type 2 diabetes.
 Our results are consistent with those of Maria Creusa Rolim, Ying Xiao and Dan Jin.